20612009/20612009.github.io/content/publications/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Arsenic (As) pollution (> 10 µg L-1) in the groundwater of Indian aquifers presents one of the biggest challenges in providing safe drinking :water.
-Despite extensive research on the mobilization and speciation of As in groundwater, local spatial heterogeneities in As prevalence remain poorly :understood.
-A detailed study was conducted to understand the mobilization and speciation of As in mixed oxic aquifers in Kanpur, India.
-A hydrological :survey was done to understand the dynamics of the hydraulic gradient in the study area.
-Hydrochemical parameters and stable isotopes (δ²H and δ¹⁸O) in groundwater and the surface water were systematically monitored for one year.
+abstract: Arsenic (As) pollution (>10 µg L⁻¹) in groundwater of Indian aquifers poses a major challenge for safe drinking water.
+Despite extensive research, local spatial heterogeneities in As distribution remain poorly understood.
+This study investigates As mobilization and speciation in mixed oxic aquifers in Kanpur, India.

+A hydrological survey was conducted to evaluate hydraulic gradient dynamics.
+Hydrochemical parameters and stable isotopes (δ²H and δ¹⁸O) in groundwater and surface water were monitored over one year.
+The role of secondarily precipitated solids and colloids in controlling dissolved As was also assessed.

-Further, the control of secondarily precipitated solids/colloids on dissolved As was evaluated.
-Results indicate higher surface water ingress and anthropogenic impact on the shallower aquifer compared to the deeper aquifer.
-Hydrological measurements showed variations in hydraulic gradient, which result in spatially variable biogeochemical environments controlling the distribution of As species.
-Total arsenic concentration in the deeper aquifer has significantly increased over time.
-Geochemical analysis of groundwater and characterization of colloids imply that the fate and transport of arsenic are also controlled by solubility-driven, secondarily precipitated colloids.
+Results indicate higher surface water ingress and anthropogenic impact in the shallow aquifer compared to the deeper aquifer.
+Variations in hydraulic gradient create spatially variable biogeochemical environments controlling As speciation.
+Notably, arsenic concentrations in the deeper aquifer have increased over time.

+Geochemical analyses and colloid characterization suggest that arsenic fate and transport are governed by solubility-driven processes involving secondary precipitated colloids.

 # Summary.
 An optional shortened abstract.
 summary: Arsenic in mixed oxic aquifers was studied using hydrochemistry, isotopes, and hydrology.
 Results show surface water infiltration, variable gradients, rising deep aquifer arsenic, and control by secondary colloidal precipitation processes.